What will it cost to send my kids to religious school next year?

 How is the school supporting teachers?

 We have made a new commitment to invest more than ever in our teachers.
-Each teacher is asked to participate in a weekly check-in with either our Director or our Principal.
-Each grade is mentored by a “content coach” from amongst the master educators (each with an MA in Jewish Education or the equivalent) on our Education Team (Maxine Segal Handelman, Rabbi D’ror Chankin-Gould, Cantor Elizabeth Berke, and Samantha Isenstein).
+Each teacher is asked to participate in a weekly check-in with our Principal.
+Each grade is mentored by a “content coach” from amongst the master educators (each with an MA in Jewish Education or the equivalent) on our Education Team (Maxine Segal Handelman, Rabbi D’ror Chankin-Gould, Hazzan Elizabeth Berke, and Samantha Isenstein).
 We have also added three full day professional development opportunities for our teachers.
 These are held during “family days” so that they don’t intervene with Religious School.

 What lay leaders are helping to shape the vision and monitor our progress?

 The Youth Education Steering (YES) Committee is working as stewards of the vision and to advise the professional educators in how to move forward.
 The vision is not just for the school.
 We are trying to make sure we are creating the foundation and building blocks for lifelong learning.
 The YES committee is tasked with considering education and programming across the entire youth cycle – from babies to high schoolers.
-Current members include: Dani Lazar (chair), Sam Schwartz-Fenwick (chair), Lauren Chernyak, Andrea Minor, Jason Star, and Felix Tollinche, along with Max Handelman, Rabbi D’ror Chankin-Gould, and Dr Emily Schoerning.
+Current members include: Dani Lazar (chair), Sam Schwartz-Fenwick (chair), Lauren Chernyak, Andrea Minor, Jason Star, and Felix Tollinche, along with Max Handelman and Rabbi D’ror Chankin-Gould.
 In addition, the Parent Association (PA) works with Laurie Orenstein to advise and assist with Religious School: Marla Barkoff, Rob Stepen, and Laura Pollack.

 What can I do if I have ideas or I want to be part of planning for the future?

 Please contact us!
 We always want and need more support, more ideas, and more people involved in securing our future.